hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 ## 1. Environment setup
 - Make sure you have a Linux server to run the node on.
-Low end specs are fine for now: 2 GB RAM, a dual core CPU, and at least 10 GB free disk space should work great.
-Ubuntu is recommended, though other flavors of Linux will probably also work.
+Low end specs are fine for now: 2 GB RAM, a dual core CPU, and at least 50 GB free disk space should work great.
+(For 2G RAM, you will need to add swap space, so recommend 4G RAM) Ubuntu is recommended, though other flavors of Linux will probably also work.
 - Install NodeJS and NPM.
 Node version 12+ is recommended: https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/
 - Install MongoDB.
 At least version 4.4.3 is required (that's what production nodes are running): https://docs.mongodb.com/v4.4/administration/install-community/, which needs to have replication enabled: https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/
   - To enable replication, you just need to add to the replication config in the mongo config: